-From the experience of my own journey through childhood, adolescence and into manhood, I have a personal, awareness and sympathy toward the position that so many men and young men find themselves at this point in time.
+From my own journey through childhood, adolescence and into manhood, I have a keen, awareness and sympathy toward the position that so many men and young men find themselves.

 Although there have been positive shifts toward a more equitable and fairer society and men are perhaps more able than they were to find expression for their emotions, there still seems a long way to go.

 In times of crisis, many of us are less likely to have supportive people around us to whom we can turn.
 It can be hard to confide difficult and complex emotions, even to a close friend, when there is not the language with which to express them, never mind a space, where tears can flow without judgement or embarrassment.

 When relationships fall apart, the shock, sense of confusion anger and bitter resentment, with no-one to turn to, can be unbearable!

-I can provide a friendly sympathetic and understanding space where we can talk these things through freely together in confidentiality and for as long as it takes.
+I provide a friendly sympathetic and understanding space where we can talk these things through freely together in confidentiality and for as long as it takes.

 For many of us, these are particularly tough times and the challenges that we find ourselves up against, daunting!